 #19 Best for Authenticity: Capitol Reef Resort, Torrey

-Not to mention, you can choose your accommodation, ranging from Conestoga wagons to teepees to luxury cabins.
+You can also choose your accommodation, ranging from Conestoga wagons to teepees to luxury cabins.
 Whatever you want for your weekend, the choice is yours!

 #20 Best for Laidback Dining: Flanigans Inn, Springdale